Summer Session: Courses for Credit

 BARNARD STUDENTS & COLUMBIA STUDENTS

-- Registration is now open.
-Barnard and Columbia students can register in SSOL.
+- Barnard and Columbia students will register in SSOL.

 - Commuter and residential options are available.